Articles on: Support & Troubleshooting

 Still can't find your file?

-If you've checked every path above and your script is still missing, send us a message.
+If you've checked every path above and your script is still missing, use the Send us an email button at the bottom of this page.
 To speed up the investigation, please include:

 • The device and OS version you're using;